protono/hello-algo/algos.md

 2. After the exchange is completed, delete the bottom of the heap from the list (note that since the exchange has been performed, the original top element of the heap is actually deleted).
 3. Starting from the root node, **perform heapization from top to bottom**.

-As shown in the following picture, top-to-bottom heaping operates in the opposite direction of bottom-to-top heaping.
+As shown in the following picture, **top-to-bottom heaping operates in the opposite direction of bottom-to-top heaping**.
 We compare the value of the root node with the values of its two children, swap the largest child with the root node; then do this in a loop, until it meets a leaf node or encounters a node that does not need to be exchanged.

 ![<1>](./pictures/8.1.2.4-1.png) ![<2>](./pictures/8.1.2.4-2.png) ![<3>](./pictures/8.1.2.4-3.png) ![<4>](./pictures/8.1.2.4-4.png) ![<5>](./pictures/8.1.2.4-5.png) ![<6>](./pictures/8.1.2.4-6.png) ![<7>](./pictures/8.1.2.4-7.png) ![<8>](./pictures/8.1.2.4-8.png) ![<9>](./pictures/8.1.2.4-9.png) ![<10>](./pictures/8.1.2.4-10.png)